See & Do

 Some visitors might find it difficult to enter a very traditional Japanese izakaya, but not to worry.
 An izakaya is a kind of bar, but it’s also a place to try a variety of dishes at a reasonable price.
 Many establishments allow smoking, however, so an izakaya may not be the first choice for non-smokers, or for those visiting with children.
 Be aware, too, that the legal drinking age in Japan is 20!

-*Locations listed in this article may have changed their business hours, prices, or menus since publication.
+*Locations listed in this article may have changed their menu since publication.
 For the most up-to-date information, please confirm with each business individually.

 *Prices listed are for reference for the average budget (without tax) necessary.
-When you pay, a tax of 8% will be applied (This tax will change to 10% on October 1, 2019).
+When you pay, a tax of 10% will be applied.

 Gion Shijo Station & Kawaramachi Station Area